Warnings for Ultracet

 Infertility

 Chronic use of opioids may cause reduced fertility in females and males of reproductive potential.
-It is not known whether these effects on fertility are reversible [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, Nonclinical Toxicology
+It is not known whether these effects on fertility are reversible [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, Nonclinical Toxicology].

 Pediatric Use

-The safety and efficacy of ULTRACET in patients under 18 years of age have not been established.
-The use of ULTRACET in the pediatric population is not recommended.
+The safety and effectiveness of ULTRACET in pediatric patients have not been established.

 Geriatric Use